WZBSocialScienceCenter/pdftabextract/examples/schoolinspections_imageproc/README.md

 Date: Oct 2018

 A small example of how to extract data from a PDF with the help of image processing.
+See also the [companion blog post](https://datascience.blog.wzb.eu/2018/10/26/checkboxes-and-crosses-data-mining-pdfs-with-the-help-of-image-processing/).

 Source of the sample PDF: https://www.berlin.de/sen/bildung/schule/berliner-schulen/schulverzeichnis/